flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

 {{site.alert.note}}
-  You might be directed to this page if the framework detects that your app uses a plugin based on the old APIs.
+  You might be directed to this page if the framework detects that your app uses a plugin based on the old Android APIs.
 {{site.alert.end}}

 If you don't write or maintain a Flutter plugin,